 With Bongiovi onboard as producer, Ryan Coogler's 2013 flick Fruitvale Station, documenting the last day of Oscar Grant III before he was shot by police, has now catapulted both its director and star Michael B. Jordan to the big leagues.
-Alongside production partner Forest Whitaker, she also produced last year's critically acclaimed Dope; and looks to strike gold once more with documentary Richard Pryor: Is It Something I Said?
+Alongside production partner Forest Whitaker, she also produced the critically acclaimed Dope; and looks to strike gold once more with documentary Richard Pryor: Is It Something I Said?

 Victoria Alonso - Producer/ Visual Effects